grafana/agent/docs/sources/flow/config-language/syntax.md

 The `BLOCK_NAME` has to be recognized by {{< param "PRODUCT_NAME" >}} as either a valid component name or a special block for configuring global settings.
 If the `BLOCK_LABEL` must be set, it must be a valid River [identifier](#identifiers) wrapped in double quotes.
-In these cases, the label is used to disambiguate between multiple top-level blocks of the same name.
+In these cases, you use the label to disambiguate between multiple top-level blocks of the same name.

 The following snippet defines a block named `local.file` with its label set to "token".
 The block's body sets `filename` to the content of the `TOKEN_FILE_PATH` environment variable by using an expression,